MeNoobDev/springrest/README.md

 # SpringREST - Spring Boot REST API Project

 This is a SpringBoot Rest API project that features CRUD (Create, Read, Update, Delete) operations on courses.
 The project uses a MySQL database hosted on Aiven.
-Below are the available endpoints:
 To reach endpoints all, use an API client like Postman or cURL.

 ## Database